Growing Drought-Tolerant Succulents and Cacti

-Horseshoe or Spoon Jade is also called Gollum Fingers or ET fingers.
+Horseshoe or Spoon Jade is also called Gollum Fingers or ET fingers or ogre horns.
 These plants can take full sun to light shade.
 In container gardens they will remain small and are often used for bonsai.

 In the ground these succulent plants will slowly reach a height of 4 – 5”.
 They are just as easy to care for as their jade cousins, Crassula ovata.
 They are happy indoors or outdoors.

-Crassulas are drought tolerant and only want light watering.
+Crassula portulacea is drought tolerant and only wants a light watering.
 Let the soil dry out between watering to avoid rot.
 Every year mine are able to take a light frost for a few hours.
 I’d give them overhead protection in winter.

 I’ve got a little corner of the garden that I’d like to look like an underwater grotto – except without the water.
 Here in Los Angeles we don’t get a lot of rain, so I’m planting it with succulents.
 These add a dramatic touch and look like some sort of sea plant or coral to me. -And the ceramic fish likes hiding in them.